 Leave by Car

 If you have a car, check with your friends to see if others need a ride.
 Do not wait until the last minute to leave the city.
 Remember that everyone else is leaving too, and traffic will move so slowly that it can take several hours to go just 100 miles.
-Leave the city with a full tank of gas and a map.
+Leave the city with a full tank of gas, a map, food, and water.
 To avoid the worst traffic, try leaving in the early morning.
 Consider driving north on Interstate 59 instead of west on Interstate 10.
 Once outside of the city you may want to get off the Interstate and travel the smaller highways to avoid traffic jams.
 At some point, the Louisiana State Police will direct all lanes of traffic on the major highways to flow out from the city.
 Prior to your departure, make sure you understand the various “contra-flow” evacuation routes.
 Contra-flow maps and more information are available at http://www.lsp.org/pdf/2016EmergencyGuide_English.pdf.

 Leave by Train